St. Louis, MO

-The FDA approved of the Pipeline Flex Embolization Device (P100018/S015) on December 14, 2018.
-Full information about the product and the basis for its approval can be found at the Summary of Safety and Effectiveness Data (SSED).
+The FDA approved the Pipeline Flex Embolization Device (P100018/S015) on December 14, 2018.
+Full information about the product and the basis for its approval can be found in the Summary of Safety and Effectiveness Data (SSED).
 In February of 2019, Medtronic won expanded FDA approval for additional use of its devices.
 However, the FDA issued a Class I Recall (the most serious recall) in February 2020.
 Medtronic recalled its Pipeline Flex Embolization Device and Pipeline Flex Embolization Device with Shield Technology due to risks of the delivery systems fracturing inside of patients.

-The Medtronic Pipeline Flex Embolization Device and Pipeline Flex Embolization Device with Shield Technology recall was initiated to protect patients and healthcare providers.
+The Medtronic Pipeline Flex Embolization Device and Pipeline Flex Embolization Device with Shield Technology recall were initiated to protect patients and healthcare providers.
 There are risks the systems can fracture while providers place the stent inside of patients.
 Those who might be affected are:

 As of March 2020, the FDA had received 50 medical device reports over the Pipeline Flex systems that included 10 injuries and one death.
 There is a risk with these devices that the delivery system can fracture inside of a patient.
 If this happens, the following can occur: